VijaySingh8650/VijaySingh8650/README.md

 </p>
 <br>
 <h3 align="left">About Me</h3>
-i am a Civil Engineering graduate worked as a Civil Engineer, Instructor(in Civil Engineering College) and Maths tutor for almost 4 years.
+I am a Civil Engineering graduate worked as a Civil Engineer, Instructor(in Civil Engineering College) and Maths tutor for almost 4 years.
 While working this, I was sitting on the fence.
 I didn't have any idea about the career I needed to choose to make that my passion.

 I tried everything like Digital marketing, Data science and finally I looked some videos on youtube and those made me realise that  Web developer can be a great career all we need is consistency.
 So in the end of  2021 I started learning HTML, CSS and Javascript.
 The things which were making me happy was seeing the result of codes on browser and the functionality.